CA1R7/destry-cli/README.md

 An advanced discord token generator only on terminal.

+### IMPORTANT
+You should find a good proxies if you wanna use the proxies.

 ## Installation

 Install all depenencies required for run this sample application :